MylesAndMore/Tumble/README.md

 ## game realism

 - [x] make the shovel in shovels mode not lose any durabilty
+- [ ] make it so that you can't move until the game begins
 - [ ] make the game blocks breakable very fast, but **not instantly--very important for balancing!!**
 - [ ] add infinite snowballs in the gamemanager for tumble mode
 - [ ] make it so that you can't remove any of the game items from your inventory